Herman op den Graeff: Descendants

 In 1683, three of Herman op den Graeff's grandchildren (children of Isaac Hermans op den Graeff), Derick, Herman and Abraham op den Graeff, who were cousins of Pennsylvania founder William Penn as well, migrated to Pennsylvania, United States.
 They are among the thirteen families, Original 13, the first organized immigration of a closed group of Germans to America, who arrived on the ship Concord on October 6 that year.
 They often referred to as the Germantown, Philadelphia, Pennsylvania founders.
-Later Pennsylvania Governor Samuel Whitaker Pennypacker was Herman's sixth-great-grandson through his grandson Abraham op den Graeff, while US-president Theodore Roosevelt was the sixt great-grandson of Herman op den Graeff through his daughter Hallerkin.
+Later Pennsylvania Governor Samuel Whitaker Pennypacker was Herman's sixth-great-grandson through his grandson Abraham op den Graeff, while US-president Theodore Roosevelt was the sixth great-grandson of Herman op den Graeff through his daughter Hallerkin.

 Herman op den Graeffs three grandchildren who founded Germantown, Pennsylvania in 1683: